nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

      these libraries provide NVIDIA implementations of OpenGL functionality which may be accessed using the GLVND client-facing libraries.

-   o A GLX client library and Vulkan ICD ('/usr/lib/libGL.so.1'), either as
-     part of the GLVND infrastructure, or a legacy, non-GLVND GLX client library.
-This library provides API entry points for all GLX function calls, and is loaded at run-time by applications.
-Users may choose one or the other at installation time by using either the --glvnd-glx-client or the --no-glvnd-glx-client command line option to 'nvidia-installer'.

-     Note that although both the GLVND and non-GLVND GLX client libraries share the same SONAME of libGL.so.1, only one of them at a time may be installed at a time. '/usr/lib/libGL.so.418.113' is the non-GLVND GLX client library, and '/usr/lib/libGL.so.1.0.0' is the GLVND GLX client library.

-     This library is also used as the Vulkan ICD.
+      'libGLX_nvidia.so.0' is also used as the Vulkan ICD.
 Its configuration file is installed as '/etc/vulkan/icd.d/nvidia_icd.json'.

-     Repackagers of the driver are encouraged to provide the GLVND-based driver stack to promote adoption of the new infrastructure, but those who choose to package the legacy GLX client library instead of, or as an alternative to, the GLVND GLX client library should be aware that the NVIDIA EGL driver depends upon GLVND for proper functionality.
-The legacy GLX client library may coexist with most GLVND libraries, with the exception of 'libGL.so.1' and 'libGLX.so.0', so it is possible to support both NVIDIA EGL and legacy, non-GLVND NVIDIA GLX by installing all of the GLVND libraries except for libGL and libGLX alongside the legacy libGL.
+     An additional Vulkan layer configuration file is installed as '/etc/vulkan/implicit_layer.d/nvidia_layers.json'.
+These layers add
+     functionality to the Vulkan loader.

+   o A GLVND GLX client ICD loader library ('/usr/lib/libGL.so.1'), This
+     library provides API entry points for all GLX function calls, and is loaded at run-time by applications.

+     This library is included as a convenience to support systems that do not already have an existing libglvnd installation.
+On systems with libglvnd libraries already installed, the existing libraries should be used instead.

    o Various libraries that are used internally by other driver components.
-     These include '/usr/lib/libnvidia-cfg.so.418.113',
+     These include '/usr/lib/libnvidia-cfg.so.450.57',
-     '/usr/lib/libnvidia-compiler.so.418.113',
-     '/usr/lib/libnvidia-eglcore.so.418.113',
-     '/usr/lib/libnvidia-glcore.so.418.113',
-     '/usr/lib/libnvidia-glsi.so.418.113',
-     '/usr/lib/libnvidia-glvkspirv.so.418.113',
+     '/usr/lib/libnvidia-compiler.so.450.57',
+     '/usr/lib/libnvidia-eglcore.so.450.57',
+     '/usr/lib/libnvidia-glcore.so.450.57',
+     '/usr/lib/libnvidia-glsi.so.450.57',
+     '/usr/lib/libnvidia-glvkspirv.so.450.57',
+     '/usr/lib/libnvidia-rtcore.so.450.57',
-     '/usr/lib/libnvidia-rtcore.so.418.113', and
+     '/usr/lib/libnvidia-cbl.so.450.57', and
-     '/usr/lib/libnvidia-cbl.so.418.113'.
+     '/usr/lib/libnvidia-allocator.so.450.57'.

    o A VDPAU (Video Decode and Presentation API for Unix-like systems) library
      for the NVIDIA vendor implementation,
-     ('/usr/lib/vdpau/libvdpau_nvidia.so.418.113'); see Appendix G for
+     ('/usr/lib/vdpau/libvdpau_nvidia.so.450.57'); see Appendix G for
      details.

-   o The CUDA library ('/usr/lib/libcuda.so.418.113') which provides
+   o The CUDA library ('/usr/lib/libcuda.so.450.57') which provides
      runtime support for CUDA (high-performance computing on the GPU) applications.

-   o The Fatbinary Loader library
-     ('/usr/lib/libnvidia-fatbinaryloader.so.418.113') provides support
-     for the CUDA driver to work with CUDA fatbinaries.
-Fatbinary is a container format which can package multiple PTX and Cubin files compiled for different SM architectures.

    o The PTX JIT Compiler library
-     ('/usr/lib/libnvidia-ptxjitcompiler.so.418.113') is a JIT compiler
+     ('/usr/lib/libnvidia-ptxjitcompiler.so.450.57') is a JIT compiler
      which compiles PTX into GPU machine code and is used by the CUDA driver.

    o Two OpenCL libraries ('/usr/lib/libOpenCL.so.1.0.0',
-     '/usr/lib/libnvidia-opencl.so.418.113'); the former is a
+     '/usr/lib/libnvidia-opencl.so.450.57'); the former is a
      vendor-independent Installable Client Driver (ICD) loader, and the latter is the NVIDIA Vendor ICD.
 A config file '/etc/OpenCL/vendors/nvidia.icd' is also installed, to advertise the NVIDIA Vendor ICD to the ICD Loader.